Dear Clients & Friends

 Court Awards Six-Figure Fees to Photojournalist Plaintiff

-In early 2017, a DWT team led by Bob Corn-Revere and Ronnie London helped freelance photojournalist Mannie Garcia win a settlement for $45,000 as well as changes in the Montgomery County (Maryland) Police Department policy, in a civil rights lawsuit resulting from the client’s unlawful arrest while photographing police action on a public street.
+In early 2017, a DWT team led by Bob Corn-Revere and Ronnie London helped freelance photojournalist Mannie Garcia win a settlement for $45,000 as well as changes in the Montgomery County (Maryland) Police Department policy, in a civil rights lawsuit resulting from the client's unlawful arrest while photographing police action on a public street.
+In March 2018, a federal judge granted the client almost $300,000 in fees and more than $12,000 in costs.

 United We Dream (UWD) is a national nonprofit, nonpartisan, membership-based organization, and the largest immigrant youth-led organization in the nation, comprising more than 500,000 members and consisting of five branches with more than 100 affiliate organizations across 28 states.
+UWD's primary purpose is to advocate for the dignity and fair treatment of immigrant youth and their families, regardless of their immigration status.
+In 2017 and 2018, DWT filed multiple amicus briefs on behalf of UWD in federal district and appellate courts throughout the country.

 Young Man Gets Reduced Sentence and Chance at Productive Life

 In 2000, Eduardo Sandoval was sentenced to 75 years in prison for a crime that occurred when he was 18 years old.
+Eduardo was part of a Tacoma, Wash., gang that committed a drive-by shooting.
+His sole alleged role was as a lookout.

 Governor's Suppression of Critics on Social Media Stopped

-In partnership with the ACLU of Maryland, Lisa Zycherman and Christopher Savage filed a lawsuit against Maryland Governor Larry Hogan, challenging his policy of censoring constituents’ speech on his official Facebook page by blocking those who disagree with him and deleting their comments.
+In partnership with the ACLU of Maryland, Lisa Zycherman and Christopher Savage filed a lawsuit against Maryland Governor Larry Hogan, challenging his policy of censoring constituents' speech on his official Facebook page by blocking those who disagree with him and deleting their comments.
+The lawsuit, filed on behalf of four individuals who had been censored by governor Hogan, sought a permanent injunction against the governor's unconstitutional social media policy as enforced by the governor and his staff.

 Jury Awards Nonprofit Dance Group and School for Loss of Its Home